-11 As stated for example, in Taipan 10 [2001] ATP 5 and Ranger Minerals.
+&lt;sup>22 As stated for example, in Taipan 10 [2001] ATP 5 and Ranger Minerals.
 See also ASIC Policy Statement 25 at [25.66] and ASIC PS 159 at [159.63].

-- 33. There are several points to note.
-The example Order: - deals with a serious deficiency in a bidder's statement in other cases the Order will need to be amended; - assumes that acceptances have been received but not processed, so that offering a withdrawal right to offerees is sufficient protection in some severe cases, this may not be sufficient to remedy the mischief caused and the Panel may order the unwinding of takeover contracts; - assumes that on-market share transactions occurred while the market was affected by the deficient information and seeks to unwind those transactions and halt trading in the target's shares until the corrective information has been released and absorbed by the market - the Order also assumes that no interim order has been granted by the Panel suspending settlement through the CHESS system of transactions effected during the Panel's proceeding; - seeks to remove an advantage that the bidder obtained and to reestablish the status of the bid and the state of the market immediately prior to the contravention of the information principle, both by advertising and by the provision to shareholders of both direct corrective and supplemented information and additional time for consideration of the bidder's proposal; - is probably at the steeper end of the scale of orders that the Panel is likely to make in these circumstances, rather than a default or standard order.
+- seeks to remove an advantage that the bidder obtained and to reestablish the status of the bid and the state of the market immediately prior to the contravention of the information principle, both by advertising and by the provision to shareholders of both direct corrective and supplemented information and additional time for consideration of the bidder's proposal; - is probably at the steeper end of the scale of orders that the Panel is likely to make in these circumstances, rather than a default or standard order.
 The precise order to be made in a particular case will depend on the facts of that case: for instance, the facts may not require reversal of on-market transactions, or advertising of the correction or, if they do, may not require that it be as extensive as set out in the Order, although it will be usual to require advertising in at least one national and the most appropriate metropolitan newspapers.
-Similarly, undertakings offered by parties and accepted by the Panel may remove the need to make orders (for example, by the relevant parties seeking suspension of trading on its listing market). - 34.
-The Panel emphasises that, although the Order focuses on a defective bidder's statement: - all infractions of the information principle are potentially serious; and - statements by other parties (including rival bidders, the target, its substantial holders, influential financial advisers and commentators)

-can give rise to serious effects on a control transaction.12
+Similarly, undertakings offered by parties and accepted by the Panel may remove the need to make orders (for example, by the relevant parties seeking suspension of trading on its listing market). - 16.34.
+The Panel emphasises that, although the Order focuses on a defective bidder's statement, comparable orders may be made to address contraventions of the information principle in other circumstances, since: - all infractions of the information principle are potentially serious; and - statements by other parties (including rival bidders, the target, its substantial holders, influential financial advisers and commentators) can give rise to serious effects on a control transaction. - 16.35.
+In addition to disclosure orders, the Panel may make any orders needed to protect the rights of innocent parties or the integrity of the market or to reverse any unfair advantage obtained - for example orders to unwind: - all acquisitions occurring during the period of misinformation; or - any acquisitions (on- or off-market) by a rival bidder; or (b) - share buy-backs; or (c) - issues (or exercises of options or other rights attached to shares) which may have been influenced by the deficient state of information.